Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### When planning 'continual improvement', which approach for assessing the current state of a service is CORRECT?
+### When planning Continual Improvement, which approach for assessing the current state of a service is CORRECT?

 - [ ] An organization should always use a single technique to ensure metrics are consistent.
 - [ ] An organization should always use a strength, weakness, opportunity and threat (SWOT) analysis.